 Step 1: Plan Your Topic

-Message us via email at email@example.com or our Facebook page (whichever medium you are more responsive on).
+Message us via email at email@example.com.
 Please share with us the syllabus and class title.
 We will help you through the next step (finding a faculty advisor), review your materials, and advise you on anything that we think will make your class more likely to be approved by the department.